Metnew/rce-helpviewer-parallels-for-mac/README.md

 #### Bypass `x-help-script:` hardening

 After the latest patches, HelpViewer disallows triggering `x-help-script:` URI from HTTP resources.
 However, the fix is insufficient.
-Attacker could init server-side redirect from `http://download.parallels.com` to `https://attackerhost` and bypass restrictions, which allows running arbitrary apps on device.
+Attacker could init server-side redirect from `http://download.parallels.com` to `https://attackerhost` and bypass restrictions, which allows running arbitrary apps on the device.

 **Impact**: Attacker can run arbitrary apps after redirect to HTTPS resource